turingschool/backend-curriculum-site/module1/lessons/modules.md

 * Take the code from the discussion and implement a `AirConditioning` module that is mixed into both classes.
 * Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).

+DISCUSS: Why didn't I just tell you to have a 'Vehicle' module that could hold engine and AC?
+What might the benefit of those being separated be?

 BONUS:
 * Now that stop and start are extracted to the module, add back in a start or stop method in one of your class.
 Have it return the string "WAIIIIIIIT".
 What happens when you run this method?
 Why?

 ## Summary
 * What is a module?
 How is it different than a class?
 * How do you use a module?

 ## Additional Reading